Gizra/Gizra-Way-Book/views.md

 ## Relationships

 Let's continue to the _Advanced_ section.
-Now we want to display also the author name of the blog post.
+Now we want to also display the author name of the blog post.
-We need to go to _Field_ section and add the right field.
+We need to go to the _Field_ section and add the correct field.
 But when we search for this field, we see only the `Author uid`, but we want to show her name.

 ![](images/views/author_field.png)

-The reason is that the `Author name` field doesn't exist in the content table we selected when we first start to define the View.
-So we need to bring it from another table, in this case, the user table.
+The reason is that the `Author name` field doesn't exist in the content table we selected when we first started to define the View.
+So we need to bring it from another table - in this case, the user table.
 The _Relationship_ section is there for that purpose.
-If we say it in the SQL language, it means that table A (in this case `content`) will join with table B (in this case `user`) in order to get data related from both tables.
+In SQL language, it means that table A (in this case `content`) will join with table B (in this case `user`) in order to get data related from both tables.

 Click on the `Add` button in the _Relationship_ section and choose the `Content: Author`.